DenisGorbachev/new-zealand-pintask-theme/README.md

 A New Zealand theme for Pintask
 =========================

-The most well-known inhabitants of this country will exchange a few glances with you while exploring your boards' background.
+The most well-known inhabitants of this country will exchange a few glances with you while exploring boards' background on http://pintask.me/.

 This beautiful theme is only a few lines of code: